DannyCool46/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #!/bin/bash
-file 6 Create a script that creates a new local variable, name BEST, value SCHOOL
+file 7 Create a script that creates a new global variable, name BEST, value SCHOOL.